v1tooR/User_Menu/README.md

-# User_Menu
+# Menu para o Usuário
+:brazil:<br>
-Um menu lateral que pode ser adaptado e usado para sites, onde os usuários podem ter uma conta. // A side menu that can be adapted and used for websites, where users can have an account.
+Um menu lateral que pode ser adaptado e usado para sites, onde os usuários podem ter uma conta.<br><br> :us:<br>
+A side menu that can be adapted and used for websites, where users can have an account.

+# Preview